-William Anderson, PhD, is Professor Emeritus within the Office of Medical Education Research and Development (OMERAD), College of Human Medicine, Michigan State University.
+William A. Anderson, PhD, is Professor Emeritus within the Office of Medical Education Research and Development (OMERAD), College of Human Medicine, Michigan State University.
 He has been a faculty member in OMERAD since 1976.
 Dr. Anderson is best known for creating the Primary Care Faculty Development Fellowship Program, the nation’s oldest, largest, first true primary care faculty development fellowship program.
-His research interests are medical faculty career development and vitality, and substance use by college athletes.
-He is author or more than 150 peer-reviewed publications, presentations, and workshops.
-In his faculty role, Dr. Anderson teaches medical students and residents, and conducts faculty development programs for the medical school faculty and residents.
+His research interests are medical faculty career development and vitality and substance use by college athletes.
+He is author or more than 150 peer-reviewed publications, presentations and workshops.
+In his faculty role, Dr. Anderson teaches medical students and residents and conducts faculty development programs for medical school faculty and residents.

-Work-life balance can be defined simply as “being satisfied with one’s entire life—personal and professional”.
-While the definition is simple, the variables involved and the process of achieving work-life balance are not.
-Each individual has a personal vision of their ideal work-life balance, and that vision is influenced by the individual’s gender, generation, family status, and profession.
+Work-life balance is defined simply as "being satisfied with one’s entire life — personal and professional."
+While the definition is simple, the variables involved and the process of achieving work-life balance are not so simple.
+Each individual has a personal vision of their ideal work-life balance and that vision is influenced by gender, generation, family status and profession.
 Due to the multiple demands placed on professionals, many struggle to achieve personal and professional balance.

 - Kurt Sandholtz, Brooklyn Derr.
 Beyond Juggling - Rebalancing Your Busy Life.
-Berrett-Koehler Publisher
+Berrett-Koehler Publishers.